Unlike at the last hearing, those who testified were generally in favor of the proposed changes.

 At an LPC hearing Tuesday, a representative for the owner of one of two buildings being proposed for landmarking accused supporters of acting in bad faith.

-This morning, the Landmarks Preservation Commission voted unanimously in favor of designating the Coney Island Boardwalk.
+This morning the Landmarks Preservation Commission unanimously voted in favor of a proposed extension to the Boerum Hill Historic District.